Tips on Traveling to Kyiv, Ukraine

 - In public transport give up your seat to mothers with children and the elderly.

-- When in nightclub never argue with a drunk Ukrainian man.
+- When in a nightclub never argue with a drunk Ukrainian man.
 Seriously.
-Just stand up and leave the place.

-- Ukrainian women love flowers.
-If you have a dating, bring a bouquet of flowers.
+- If you have dating, bring a bouquet of flowers.
 Even if it’s a small one but fresh and pretty, she will be happy.
 Always buy an odd number of flowers.
-In Ukraine an even number of flowers are for the dead and graves.
+In Ukraine, an even number of flowers are for the dead and graves.

 - Ukrainians are very friendly and hospitable.
-Especially with foreigners, especially in Kyiv.
 Visit public places, activities, meet locals, and make friends.